bkocis/Quaternion-sensor-data-clustering/README.md

-Demonstration of the data labeling of the sensor data from the BNO055.
+Demonstration of sensor data labeling from a giro module BNO055.
 ----------------------------------------------------------------------